Larry Schweikart: Early life and education

-Born in Mesa, Arizona to a cattle ranching family, Schweikart graduated from Arizona State University in 1972 with a B.A. in Political science.
-He entered the ASU Master's program in 1977, writing a national Phi Alpha Theta prize-winning article on the Peary diaries.
+Larry Schweikart was born in 1951 in Mesa, Arizona to a cattle ranching family and lived in Higley until his father Earl died in 1960.
+After his father's death, Larry and his mother moved to a house in Chandler, Arizona, that Earl had already purchased.

+Beginning in high school, Schweikart played drums for rock bands, even though he could not read music.
+Schweikart graduated from Chandler High School in 1968 and Arizona State University in 1972 with a B.A. in political science.
+Schweikart had a C average at Arizona State.
+As he recounted his undergraduate years: "The whole time I was racing cars and playing rock 'n roll music and paid no attention to my grades."

+From 1975 to 1976, Schweikart performed for the band Rampage, which opened for Steppenwolf among others.
+Rampage also released a single, "Didn't Want to Have to Say Goodbye to You", that was praised by Record World.

+In 1977, exhausted by the travel schedule with Rampage, Schweikart returned to Arizona, became a middle school English teacher in Eloy, and enrolled in graduate school at Arizona State.
+Schweikart continued playing drums at nightclubs during his graduate school years.
+At Arizona State, Schweikart wrote a national Phi Alpha Theta prize-winning article on the Peary diaries and wrote a pamphlet on the history of banking in Arizona.
 He received his M.A. in History in 1980.
+Schweikart also retired from drumming in 1980, concerned about possible hearing loss.

 He then received a Ph.D. in History from the University of California, Santa Barbara in 1983.
-By the time he had graduated, Schweikart had already written two books and several academic articles as a graduate student.
+His doctoral dissertation was Banking in the American South, 1836-1865.

 Career

-Schweikart took a one-year position at the University of Wisconsin–Platteville Richland.
-In 1985, he received an appointment to the University of Dayton.
-There he taught business and economic history, then military history.
-He was a full professor, and in 1987 was honored for outstanding scholarship.
+Schweikart took a one-year position at the University of Wisconsin–Platteville Richland in 1984 as instructor in U.S. history, focusing on business history.
+In 1985, he became an associate professor at the University of Dayton, earning a promotion to full professor in 1995.
+At Dayton, Schweikart taught courses on the Civil War and economic, business, and military history in the U.S. He was awarded the University of Dayton Alumni Award for Scholarship for the 1988–89 academic year.
 Schweikart retired in 2016.

 In 1999 he published a history of American business, The Entrepreneurial Adventure.
 In 2004 he co-authored the book A Patriot's History of the United States with Michael Allen.
 In 2006, he published America's Victories.
 In 2006, he published 48 Liberal Lies About American History.

-Schweikart is active on Twitter, operating under various accounts and commenting on political matters.
+Schweikart is active on Twitter, operating under various accounts and commenting on political matters, sometimes engaging in arguments with other users.
 During the 2018 United States elections, he claimed that then-Congressman Beto O'Rourke was sending busloads of illegal immigrants to polling booths and paying them $100 to vote.

-In December 2020, President Donald Trump appointed Schweikart to the Board of Directors of the National Board for Education Sciences, which advises leaders of the Department of Education’s research division.
+In December 2020, President Donald Trump appointed Schweikart to the Board of Directors of the National Board for Education Sciences, which advises leaders of the Department of Education's research division.